mjae517/educenter-hugo/exampleSite/content/english/blog/_index.md

 ---
 title: 'testing page '
 bg_image: "/images/children-doing-gb.jpg"
-description: this is meta description
+description: 'testing '
+draft: true

 ---
 ## My New Heading

-hgfjhgkjg

-ghgjhgjhgjhgh

-jghgjgjh
+this is a testing page; how do i set it to preview with the picture